 Veterinarian & Practice Manager: Dr. Melissa Francis

 Biography: Dr. Melissa Francis is a Midwestern native who always dreamed of becoming a veterinarian.
-She grew up in Paris, IL with dogs, cats, horses and hamsters.
-Dr. Francis graduated with honors from the Ross University School of Veterinary Medicine in 1999 and completed her clinical residency at Oklahoma State University.
+She grew up in Paris, IL with dogs, cats, horses, and hamsters.
+Dr. Francis graduated with honors from Ross University School of Veterinary Medicine in 1999.

-Dr. Francis began her veterinary career in Phoenix, AZ at a clinic that specialized in dogs, cats and exotic pets.
-Her years of veterinary practice in the Southwest gave her invaluable experience treating exotic pets.
-She later practiced in southeastern Oklahoma for four years before she and her family were able to return to their Midwestern roots here in Monroe County.
-Bloomington has been her permanent home since 2011.
+Dr. Francis began her veterinary career in Phoenix, AZ at a clinic that specialized in dogs, cats, and exotic pets.
+Her years of veterinary practice in Phoenix gave her invaluable experience treating exotic pets.
+She practiced 2 years in Corpus Christi, TX then headed to southeastern Oklahoma for four years before she and her family were able to return their Midwestern roots and settle in Monroe County.
+Bloomington has been her home since 2011.

-Dr. Francis is a member of the American Veterinary Medical Association, Indiana Veterinary Medical Association, and the Association of Exotic Mammal Veterinarians.
-She has a special interest in small mammals and reptiles.
+Dr Francis is a member of the American Veterinary Medical Association, Indiana Veterinary Medical Association and the Association of Exotic Mammal Veterinarians.
+She has a special interest in small mammals.

 Philosophy & Goals: “I want to improve the intimate bond between pet parents and their pets.
 My first practice goal, therefore, is to educate pet parents about their pet’s health issues.
 A well informed pet owner can provide me with additional insights into their pet’s symptoms and behavior, which will improve my diagnosis and treatment recommendations.